bertilmuth/being/README.md

 The class of the response must also be listed in the `responseTypes()`.

-### POSTing a command to the aggregate
+### POSTing a command to the aggregate to change aggregate state
-To change *Hello* do a different greeting, you need to send a POST request to the same address.
+To change the aggregate's state, send a POST request to the same address.
 Its JSON body must contain a `@type` property with the simple class name of a command, e.g. `ChangeGreetingText`.
 All commands must be listed by the `commandTypes()` method of the service interface.

 Example: To change the greeting text from *Hello, Joe!* to *Hi, Joe!*, send the following POST request: